 Do you like traveling with all your possessions?
 All airlines are putting more and more restrictions on what you can’t take with you and how many pieces of luggage you’re allowed to take.
 Here a workaround – get shipped to any country with all your stuff!

-The strongest feature of the proposed design of this particular container house is its structural integrity.
-It looks like a pretty solid container with most of the metal walls left intact.
+The strongest feature of the proposed design of this particular shipping container house is its structural integrity.
+It looks like a pretty solid steel container with most of the metal walls left intact.
 In case of a global natural disaster or zombie attack, you simply close the main entrance by lifting up the solid deck and the original side doors.
 No other points of entry, zombie-losers!

 If you don’t worry about these things and want to “live dangerously,” install a couple of windows.